jestjs/jest/CONTRIBUTING.md

 Ran all test suites.
 ```

+## Checking Constraints

+We use [Yarn Constraints](https://yarnpkg.com/features/constraints) to enforce various rules across the repository.
+They are declared inside the [`constraints.pro` file](https://github.com/facebook/jest/blob/main/constraints.pro) and their purposes are documented with comments.

+Constraints can be checked with `yarn constraints`, and fixed with `yarn constraints --fix`.
+Generally speaking:

+- Workspaces must not depend on conflicting ranges of dependencies.
+Use the `-i,--interactive` flag and select "Reuse" when installing dependencies and you shouldn't ever have to deal with this rule.

+- A dependency doesn't appear in both `dependencies` and `devDependencies` of the same workspace.

+- Workspaces must point our repository through the `repository` field.

 ##### Using jest-circus

 There may be cases where you want to run jest using `jest-circus` instead of `jest-jasmine2` (which is the default runner) for integration testing.
 In situations like this, set the environment variable `JEST_CIRCUS` to 1.
 That will configure jest to use `jest-circus`.
 So something like this.